 $45,465,989

-The supporting cast included Michael Madsen, Brad Pitt, Harvey Keitel, and Christopher McDonald, while the music was composed by Hans Zimmer.
+The impressive supporting cast features Michael Madsen, Brad Pitt, Harvey Keitel, and Christopher McDonald, with a memorable score composed by Hans Zimmer.

-The film received rave reviews, turning out to be both a critical and commercial success, winning the award for Best Original Screenplay at the Academy Awards.
+The film received widespread acclaim and proved to be both a critical and commercial triumph, securing the Academy Award for Best Original Screenplay.

 AdventureComedyDrama